SHARE

 3. Net Profit Margin

-Net profit margin measures how efficiently your culinary business generates net profit from total revenue.
+Net profit margin can measure how efficiently your culinary business generates net profit from total revenue.
+This ratio shows the percentage of net profit generated from each item of revenue.
+Here's how to calculate it.

 Net Profit Margin